ileana-aguilar/TravelEaseAI/README.md

 # TravelEase

 TravelEase is a React-based web application designed to help users share and manage their travel itineraries.
-The platform includes user authentication, post creation, updates, deletion, an interactive home feed with various features for enhanced user interaction and AI generated Itneraries.
+The platform includes user authentication, post creation, updates, deletion, an interactive home feed with various features for enhanced user interaction and AI generated itneraries.

 ## Table of Contents
 - [Features](#features)